Is Monster Energy Bad for You? A Dietitian Answers

 But what’s actually in Monster Energy to provide the energy boost?
 Does the drink contain any unhealthy additives?
 How does it compare to other popular energy drinks?
 And which Monster flavor is the healthiest?

-In this article we’ll answer all of these questions and more as we analyze the ingredients in Monster Energy based on medical studies to give our take on whether the drink is bad for you or not.
+In this article we’ll answer all of these questions and more as we analyze the ingredients in Monster Energy to give our take on whether or not the drink is bad for you or not.

 We’ll compare Monster to other popular energy drinks to see how it stacks up in terms of healthiness, and pick our healthiest Monster flavor.